-This July (2014) we were off to Peekamoose and Table Mountains in the Catskills.
+This July (2014), we were off to Peekamoose and Table Mountains in the Catskills.
 It was going to be a great day.
 Yes, I said going to be a GREAT day!
-Yup, sun was out, cool breeze and great company.
-Peekamoose and Table Mountains are the most southern of the Catskill High Peaks and offer some fine hiking, top rate backcountry camping, beautiful wilderness forests, and some awe-inspiring views.
-The distance to the summits from the Denning trail-head is about 4.3 miles to the summit of Peekamoose making for a nice 8.6 mile out and back.
+Yup, the sun was out, cool breeze, and great company.
+Peekamoose and Table Mountains are the most southern of the Catskill High Peaks and offer some fine hiking, top-rate backcountry camping, beautiful wilderness forests, and some awe-inspiring views.
+The distance to the summits from the Denning trail-head is about 4.8 miles to the summit of Peekamoose, making for a nice 9.6 mile out and back.

-The path from the Denning trail-head follows the Phoenicia-East Branch Trail for about 1.2 miles at which point turns south and must cross the Neversink Valley on the blue marked Peekamoose – Table Trail.
+The Denning trailhead’s path follows the Phoenicia-East Branch Trail for about 1.2 miles, at which point turns south and must cross the Neversink Valley on the blue marked Peekamoose – Table Trail.
 In the Neversink Valley is the East Branch of the Neversink River and Deer Shanty Brook.
 No bridge in the valley has lasted long due to spring snow melts.
-At times the crossings without these bridges can be hazardous but at low water levels one can almost walk right across these creeks without problem.
+At times the crossings without these bridges can be hazardous, but at low water levels, one can almost walk right across these creeks without a problem.

 The Mishap on the Peekamoose – Table Trail

-I was always taught to keep my “eye on the ball”, in this case the trail markers.
-As I crossed the second bridge and neared the far side I started to look
+I was always taught to keep my “eye on the ball,” in this case, the trail markers.
+As I crossed the second bridge and neared the far side, I started to look.

 See you on the trail (but not while on that bridge)